a7mddra/ChessTUI/ReadMe.md

 2. **Stockfish Engine**
    Download the Stockfish binary from [Stockfish's official site](https://stockfishchess.org/download/).
-   Place it in the `stockfish/src` directory.
+   Once downloaded, place it in the same directory where you cloned the repository.
+If you'd prefer to keep it elsewhere, make sure to update the path to the Stockfish binary in the AI.py file."

 3. **C Compiler**
    GCC is required to compile the C code: